 Children love to play and indulge in reverie, and while they are young they can do this without any social stigma being attached to them.
 Even children without imaginary friends will often pretend to shoot bad guys through the car window, take care of dolls or act out action sequences throughout the day, and nobody looks twice at them for doing so.
 They know that they are not really shooting dangerous lasers through the window and that their baby doll does not really need a bottle, but they act on these things anyway because it’s both fun and an essential part of the development process.

-Understand That Imaginary Friends Can Be a Useful Part of Development
+Understand That Imaginary Friend Is Part of Development

 Imaginary friends often help children develop socially and emotionally.
 These friends allow kids to experiment with different social interactions and to cope with any troublesome feelings they may be having in a safe way.
 Furthermore, creating imaginary friends may offer children a sense of control.
 After all, their lives are pretty much created for them by their parents.
 In a pretend world, with a pretend person that allows them to call the shots, children can try their hand at creating and controlling.